YASURU2003/C-PRACTICAL-1/README.md

 # C-PRACTICAL-1
-This is just a simple restaurant menu made by using C language only.
+This is just a simple restaurant menu made  using C language only.